-Item Value Authorisation 3.1 Capital programme Purchases/contracts CEO (following procurement exercise over £12k) up to £20K Purchases/contracts Finance & General Purposes Committee from £20K up to £50K (following procurement exercise) Purchases/contracts Board of Management on recommendation of £50,001 and above F&GP Committee (following procurement exercise) 3.2 Asset disposals Up to £1k estimated Any senior manager (excluding land and value buildings) Between £1k and £5k CEO Over £5k F&GP Committee (recommendation to Board of Management if strategic implications) 3.3 Land and Buildings Any value Board of Management on recommendation of acquisition or disposals F&GP Committee 3.4 Section/department Annual budget F&GP Committee on recommendation of CEO budgets setting 3.5 Virement (excl salary) Up to £1k Any senior manager within their own budget authority
+Item Value Authorisation 3.1 Capital programme Purchases/contracts up to CEO (following procurement exercise over £12k) £20K Purchases/contracts from Finance & General Purposes Committee £20K up to £50K (following procurement exercise) Purchases/contracts Board on recommendation of F&GP Committee £50,001 and above (following procurement exercise) 3.2 Asset disposals Up to £1k estimated value Any senior manager (excluding land and Between £1k and £5k CEO buildings) Over £5k F&GP Committee (recommendation to Board if strategic implications) 3.3 Land and Buildings Any value Board on recommendation of F&GP Committee acquisition or disposals 3.4 Section/department Annual budget setting F&GP Committee on recommendation of CEO budgets 3.5 Virement (excl Up to £1k Any senior manager within their own budget salary) authority Between £1k and £5k CEO Over £5k F&GP Committee on recommendation of CEO 3.6 Purchasing Up to £1k Budget holder: value for money principles apply

-Between £1k and £5k CEO Over £5k F&GP Committee on recommendation of CEO 3.6 Purchasing Up to £1k Budget holder; value for money principles apply Staff may only approve Between £1k and £5k Any senior manager; three quotes / price purchases within budgets comparison required for which they have Between £5k and CEO; cost options appraisal required authority; £10k Purchasing includes goods and services, Over £10,001 F&GP Committee for detailed review and including services for recommendation to Board disposal of assets (Procurement exercise required over £12k) 3.7 Choice of supplier for The Senior Finance Off icer should be aware of all regular / repeat needs regular / repeat goods or for goods and service es and take steps to ensure a fair, open and services · · of selection of suppliers.
-Local advertising of e applied to any of the budgetary levels below the • d at the discretion of the Senior Finance Officer Up to £1k per annum Budget holder; value for money principles apply Between £1k and £5k Any senior manager; three quotes / price D comparison required Between £5k and £12.5k CEO; cost options appraisal required Between £12.5k - Procurement exercise via Public Contracts £172,514 Scotland portal F&GP Committee recommendation to Board Over £172,514 EU regulations apply Board of Management 3.8 Funding agreements and The CEO should be aware of all funding proposals or contracts being contracts: • g the commitment of staff resources, physical Committing Shetland proposed work. ding in cash or in kind, for the delivery of the UHI to targets and activities by receiving Up to £5k Any senior manager grants/contracts; Between £5k and 50K CEO Entering into between ESK and SOK CEO partnerships by agreement or contract to deliver services or Over £50k F&GP Committee activities; Chair of F&GP Committee may approve a final proposal which has been agreed in principle by the committee 3.9 Debt write-off Up to £5k Senior Finance Officer Proposed after Between £5k and CEO with notification to F&GP Committee consideration of cost of £7.5k repeated attempts at Over £7.5k Board on recommendation by F&GP Committee recovery and likelihood of recovery • Consideration and decision recorded for 2.40 audit purposes 11.5 to C4.01 3.10 Settlement of insurance Up to £10k CEO with notification to F&GP Committee 2 4 4 claim Rotty Cook Over £10k Board on recommendation by F&GP Committee 3.11 Petty Cash Up to £100 Budget holder
+Staff may only Between £1k and £5k Any senior manager: three quotes / price

+approve purchases comparison required

+within budgets for Between £5k and £10k CEO: cost options appraisal required

+which they have Over £10,001 F&GP Committee for detailed review and

+authority. recommendation to Board

+Purchasing includes (Procurement exercise required over £12k)

+goods and services,

+including services for disposal of assets

+3.7 Choice of supplier The Senior Finance Officer should be aware of all regular / repeat needs for

+3.7 for regular / repeat The Senior Finance Officer should be aware of all regular / repeat needs for goods and services and take steps to ensure a fair, open, and transparent

+goods or services pliers.
+Local advertising of opportunities could be

+etary levels below the procurement threshold at

+the discretion of the Senior Finance Officer

+Up to £1k per annum Budget holder: value for money principles apply

+Between £1k and £5k Any senior manager: three quotes / price

+comparison required

+Between £5k and £12.5k CEO: cost options appraisal required

+Between £12.5k - Procurement exercise via Public Contracts

+£172,514 Scotland portal F&GP Committee recommendation to Board

+Over £172,514 EU regulations apply

+Over £172,514 Board

+3.8 Funding agreements The CEO should be awar e of all funding proposals or contracts being

+3.0 and contracts: commitment of staff resources, physical resources,

+Committing kind, for the delivery of the proposed work.

+Shetland UHI to Up to £5k Any senior manager

+targets and Between £5k and 50K CEO

+activities by

+receiving

+grants/contracts Over CEOL F&GP Committee

+Entering into partnerships by Over £50k

+partnerships by agreement or Chair of F&GP Committee may approve a final proposal which has been agreed in principle by

+contract to deliver the committee

+services or

+activities;

+3.9 Debt write-off Up to £5k Senior Finance Officer

+Proposed after Between £5k and £7.5k CEO with notification to F&GP Committee

+consideration of Over £7.5k Board on recommendation by F&GP Committee

+cost of repeated

+attempts at

+recovery and likelihood of

+recovery

+Consideration and

+decision recorded

+for audit purposes

+3.10 Settlement of Up to £10k CEO with notification to F&GP Committee

+insurance claim Over £10k Board on recommendation by F&GP Committee

+3.11 Petty Cash Up to £100 Budget holder

+, - 17

 Over £100 Senior Manager

-3.12 Staff Travel Prior approval should be sought as per delegated authority for all
+3.12 Staff Travel Prior approval should be sought as per delegated authority for all overseas

-overseas travel
+travel

-Staff Up to £250 /Over Budget holder / Senior managers
+Staff Up to £250 /Over £250 Budget holder / Senior managers

-£250

 Senior managers All Principal

 Principal All Chair of F&GP Committee

 Board members & All Chair of Board

-Secretary to the Board
+Secretary to the

+Board

 Chair of Board All Chair of Audit Committee